 There are a few reasons why new homes are going to cost you more than equivalent older homes.

-In a poor housing market, such as what we have right now (and likely will for many years to come), foreclosures and slow home turnover results in lower prices for older homes.
+In a tightening housing market, such as what we have right now (and likely will for many years to come), foreclosures and slow home turnover results in lower prices for older homes.

 You might be able to get a good deal on a new home that has already been built and is sitting around – but you’ll almost never get one if you’re building your ‘dream home’.